eric-spoerner/stock-analysis/README.md

-# Performance Comparision of Stock Analysis Tool and Subsequent Refactor
+# Stock Analysis Tool - Data Analysis and Refactor

 ## Purpose

-This repository is a comparative analysis of a tool designed in Excel with supporting VBA macros for consumption stock ticker data and calculation of  annual metrics on total trading volume and annual return.
+This repository is a comparative analysis of a tool designed in Excel with supporting VBA macros for consumption of stock ticker data and calculation of  annual metrics on total trading volume and annual return in 2017 and 2018.
 Intent is to demonstrate the impact of a refactor in significantly reducing burden in a small data set before scaling to accomodate larger data sets.
 The original design, while accurate, already showed signs of slowness in a small data set.

 ## Tool